Meet Sue van Wetten, ARCT

 Knowing my students as people: How children feel can have such an impact on their music experience every day.
 Together we take time to share our day before and after lessons.
 And sometimes … just for fun … I write piano compositions for their stuffed animals!

 Learning music extends beyond the keyboard.
-Students compose, improvise, transpose, learn how to play lead sheets and play popular music!
+Students play theory games, compose, transpose, learn how to play lead sheets and play popular music!
 I encourage them to borrow from my music lending library.
-Exams will happen occasionally through Conservatory Canada – but this is not my focus.
+Exams will happen occasionally through Royal Conservatory of Music – but this is not my focus.

 My Musical Journey